jamesphilbrick/personal-site/docs/how-this-site-is-hosted.md

 The primary issue is that Obsidian, by default, formats markdown files slightly differently than what MkDocs expects, so a few changes to the default settings needed to be made.
 Primarily:

-- [[wikilinks]] needed to be disabled.
+- [[wikilinks]] need to be disabled.
 - Note title ≠ note file name.
 This forces note titles to be written as top-level headings in each note.
-- files need to be saved to the correct location as per the MkDocs file structure.
+- Files need to be saved to the correct location as per the MkDocs file structure.
 ## Hosting
 Vercel is linked to the site's GitHub repo (which needs to be public).
 Every time a commit is pushed, it is automatically detected and the live site updates in a matter of seconds.
 Domains can be bought and applied through Vercel directly.